satellitecomponent/Neurite/README.md

 ## `Introduction`

-💡 **[Neurite](https://satellitecomponent.github.io/Neurite/) unleashes a new dimension of digital interface...**
+💡 **[Neurite](https:/neurite.network/) unleashes a new dimension of digital interface...**

 **...the fractal dimension...**

 ## Bridging Fractals and Thought

 **Inspired by chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape creative thinking.
-To do this, we are developing a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.**
+To make this idea a reality, we have been iterating out a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.**

 ### `Why Fractals?`

 Fractals are not just an aesthetic choice, their inner logic is ingrained into a number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).

 Fractals act as the cross-disciplinary framework for non-integer dimensional thought - where conventional notions of 4 dimensional spacetime are put into question.
 Neurite speaks in the language of iteration.

-The project seeks to grow scale independent landscapes where complexity unfolds seamlessly from imagination.
+The goal of this project is to grow agentic graphs of fractal creativity.

 ![Screenshot 2024-02-23 150719](https://github.com/satellitecomponent/Neurite/assets/129367899/795da35f-93f3-471d-a4fa-26decec75168)